Pussy Riot

-Pussy Riot is a Russian feminist protest and performance art group based in Moscow that became popular for its provocative punk rock music which later turned into a more accessible style.
+Pussy Riot is a Russian feminist protest and performance art group that became popular for its provocative punk rock music which later turned into a more accessible style.
 Founded in the fall of 2011 by the then 22-year-old Nadya Tolokonnikova, it has had a membership of approximately 11 women.
 The group staged unauthorized, provocative guerrilla gigs in public places.
 These performances were filmed as music videos and posted on the internet.
-The group's lyrical themes included feminism, LGBTQ rights, opposition to Russian President Vladimir Putin and his policies, and Putin's links to the leadership of the Russian Orthodox Church.
+The group's lyrical themes included feminism, LGBTQ rights, opposition to Russian President Vladimir Putin, his policies and his links to the leadership of the Russian Orthodox Church.

 The group gained global notoriety when five members of the group staged a performance inside Moscow's Cathedral of Christ the Saviour in February 2012, an action condemned as sacrilegious by the Russian Orthodox Church.
 Three members of the group were arrested, tried, convicted, later amnestied and released on probation.
 The trial and sentence attracted considerable attention and criticism, particularly in the West.
 The case was taken up by human rights groups, including Amnesty International, which designated the women as prisoners of conscience, and by a number of prominent entertainers.
 Public opinion in Russia was generally less sympathetic towards the band members.

-In February 2014, a statement was made anonymously on behalf of some Pussy Riot members that Alyokhina and Tolokonnikova were no longer members.
-However, both were among the group that performed as Pussy Riot during the Winter Olympics in Sochi, where group members were attacked with whips and pepper spray by the Russian Cossack paramilitary employed as security guards.
+In December 2025, the Russian Ministry of Justice added Pussy Riot to its list of extremist organizations.